unosquare/embedio-cli/README.md

 # EmbedIO CLI

-A `dotnet` CLI command that enables start any web folder or EmbedIO-enabled DLL from command line.
+A `dotnet` global tool that enables start any web folder or EmbedIO-enabled DLL from command line.

 ## Installation